-In Sweden, there is great potential for refining residuals from forestry.
+In Sweden, there is great potential for refining residues and wastes from forestry and forest-based industries.
 Several major initiatives are under way across the nation, whereby forest industry companies in collaboration with entrepreneurs are developing methods of processing wood-based raw materials into products that can be made into biofuels.

 “The main challenge lies in making solid materials into liquids.
 A paradigm shift is under way right now, where we’re developing several different technologies for liquefying biomaterials into hydrocarbons, i.e. liquid fuels,” says Mattias Backmark, SVP Investor Relations at Preem.